Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/README.md

-# An app for searching for images matching a text, using CLIP, PostgreSQL and pgvector
+# An app for searching for images matching a text, using CLIP, PostgreSQL® and pgvector

 A Python web web app that searches for images matching a given text